webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/sculpts-hard-light.md

+---
+aliases:
----,aliases:,- sculpts hard light,tags:,- Compendium/CSRD/en/Foci,---
+- sculpts hard light
+tags:
+- Compendium/CSRD/en/Foci
+---

 You create physical objects out of hard light that you can use for offense and defense.
  ### Intrusion